 Information Regarding Barcodes

 All of the barcode numbers that we and many other companies sell, does not begin with South Africa numbering prefix (600).
 Our barcodes are suitable for use worldwide and are at a minimal affordable price and we do NOT charge any renewal fees.
-If you had to buy directly from GS1, you will pay high expensive fees and pay annual fees on each barcode that is used by yourself.
-You will never own those barcodes bought from GS1.
-It is really not necessary to use a particular prefix on your products.
 Most supermarkets and stores only require that the barcodes are in the format of either EAN-13 or UPC-12.
 You can check yourself in your nearest store, many codes will start with a particular prefix and you will see that others do not.
 For example, Coca-Cola does not begin with the local countries prefix.
 A simple example, many products imported from China already have barcodes on them.
 These products are sold in different countries and are placed in different supermarkets and stores.
 If you are dealing with Pick n Pay then only you will need to go directly through their partnership company GS1 to obtain a prefix and join their membership program.
 They require your name to appear in GS1’s database.

 How do we attain our barcodes legitimately?

 Our barcodes were originally issued by the UCC (Uniform Code Council), known today as GS1, and were issued prior to August 28, 2002.
 That date is important because that’s when the UCC (GS1) started sending out renewal notices demanding that past prefix holders pay renewal fees for the barcodes and agree to the new terms and conditions.
 Eventually, a class action suit was filed against the UCC, in the State of Washington, and GS1 had lost the case.
 You may Click Here to read the copy of the UCC Settlement.